 - 1. Failing to comply with instructions issued by the head Judge. - 2.
 Failing to comply with instructions issued by the Table Manager. - 3.
-Judges will be informed of all local laws in relation to the consumption and serving of alcohol by the contest organizer, and will adhere to same. - 4.
+Judges will be informed of all local laws in relation to the consumption and serving of alcohol by the contest organiser and will adhere to same. - 4.
 Direct or indirect contact with the teams during the judging process. - 5.
 Direct or indirect contact with the teams during the preparation and cooking of food. - 6.
 Direct or indirect contact with the teams through Social Media. - 7.
 Use of photos, texts, phones during the judging process.

-General Information regarding
+General Information regarding JUDGING:

-JUDGING:

-- The organisers may consider using celebrities as judges from many areas such as sports, entertainment, political and famous personalities.
-The celebrity judge position should not exceed more than one per judging table. - Celebrity judges and uncertified judges will require training prior to the commencement of the competition in order to make sure that they understand the rules and scoring process. - Judges are not permitted to accept invitations or visit the team sites during the active competition time. - Communication between team competitors and judges is forbidden during the hours of the competition. - The table manager brings all the containers to the table.
-They open that container and checks for rules' violations such as marking, insufficient number of samples, etc. - All judges initially score this container for presentation (visual appearance). - Each judge then takes a sample and scores this box for taste and tenderness, etc. - The table manager makes sure that all scores for that container are recorded before moving on to the next container.
+The organisers may consider using celebrities as judges from many areas such as spor entertainment, political and famous personalities.
+The celebrity judge position should not exceed more than one per judging table and should preferably only be in the optional categories.

+Celebrity judges and uncertified judges will require training prior to the commencement the competition in order to make sure that they understand the rules and scoring process

+Judges are not permitted to accept invitations or visit the team sites during the active competition time.

+Communication between team competitors and judges is forbidden during the hours of the competition.

+The table manager brings all the containers to the table.
+They open that container and checks for rules' violations such as marking, insufficient number of samples, etc.

+All judges initially score this container for presentation (visual appearance).

+Each judge then takes a sample and scores this box for taste and tenderness, etc.

+The table manager makes sure that all scores for that container are recorded before moving on to the next container.
 This procedure will be repeated for all entries.
-The table manager will then collect the judging slips and turn them over to the WBQA representative where manual judging takes place. - Number of judges per table should be six and always the same number for every table.
+The tamanager will then collect the judging slips and turn them over to the WBQA represent where manual judging takes place.

-- The score 0 means disqualification and must be sanctioned by a head judge. - Penalties must be shown on each judges' submission. - It is also the responsibility of the team to inform the organisers/head judge where breaches in rules are committed. - The ratio of judges to teams at each sanctioned contest should be one per team.
-For example: a competition of 30 teams would require 30 judges, which would give you six judges at five tables. - By signing the acceptance form, teams will have agreed to the organisers carrying out impromptu inspections throughout the preparation, cooking and presentation for the competition.
+Number of judges per table should be six and always the same number for every table.
+The score 0 means disqualification and must be sanctioned by a head judge.

+Penalties must be shown on each judges' submission.
+The Table manager needs to make sure that all judges have the same penalties selected.

+It is also the responsibility of the team to inform the organisers/head judge where breaches in rules are committed.

+The ratio of judges to teams at each sanctioned contest should be one per team.
+For example: a competition of 30 teams would require 30 judges, which would give six judges at five tables.
+If number is not dividable by 6 then the number of the must be corrected such that all tables have exactly 6 judges.

+By signing the acceptance form, teams will have agreed to the organisers carrying out impromptu inspections throughout the preparation, cooking and presentation for the competition.